-The debate for ‘DBU,’ or where the greatest defensive backs in college football hail from, swings from Florida to LSU to Ohio State every year.
+The debate for ‘DBU’ — where the greatest defensive backs in college football hail from — swings from Florida to LSU to Ohio State every year.
 When it comes to “wide receiver U,” there’s no argument that some of the game’s greatest today were once Clemson Tigers.
 As far as running backs are concerned, no where is the position more well-known than with the Georgia Bulldogs.

 There must be something in the water down in Athens because the school has churned out All-American caliber ball carriers every decade, and the program shows no signs of slowing down under head coach Kirby Smart.
-Some of the best running backs to ever play college football wore red and black, and these 15 made our list of the greatest Bulldog running backs to ever play.
+Some of the best running backs to ever play college football wore red and black, and these 15 made our list of the greatest Dawgs to ever tote the rock.

 15. Robert Edwards (1994-97)